Ayushdube1/Student-Managment-System/README.md

 # Student-Managment-System
-Student management System using C++ I used File Handling Concept to Store A data
+Student management System using C++.
+This is my first basic project of c++.